Timothyyung/DataBaseMovies/README.md

 |---------|--------------|-------|
 |    296 | Pulp Fiction | 34864 |

+### Without Index Plan and Execution time
+Planning time: 163.591 ms<br>
+Execution time: 28186.149 ms

+### With Index on Movieid

+Planning time: 0.318 ms<br>
+Execution time: 13466.288 ms

+Seems like the Index on movieid increased the performance by alot, This is becasue we are grouping by movieid and having a faster search for the movieid would allow us to do the aggrate functions faster.

 ### Find the highest reviewed movie (movie with the most 5-star reviews).
 Show the movie id, movie title and the number of reviews.